 Of the two, preplanned subterfuge might be the better play: if you make it a point to carry a so-called decoy wallet with a worthless fake ID in it, some old gift cards or “trial” credit cards without your name on it, and perhaps $30 in singles, you can throw it down in sacrifice after appearing to fold to the robber’s demands.

-As soon as he diverts to take the bait, get the hell out of there.
+As soon as he diverts to take the bait, get out of there.
 Hopefully he’ll be too preoccupied with his “haul” to pursue you.

 As mentioned, contrary to most self-defense inclined types, compliance is a generally valid strategy in most kinds of robberies that are of the “social” variety, i.e. there are rules to be followed, expected interactions, expectations and outcomes to be had, and going along with them will, generally, see you get away with your skin and life.